-The Revenue ASUs provide an accounting standard for a single comprehensive model for use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
+The Revenue ASUs provide an accounting standard for a single comprehensive model for use in accounting for revenue arising from contracts with customers, and supersedes most current revenue recognition guidance.
 The accounting standard is effective for interim and annual periods beginning after December 15, 2017, with an option to early adopt for interim and annual periods beginning after December 15, 2016.
 The guidance permits two methods of adoption: retrospectively to each prior reporting period presented (the full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the modified retrospective method).
-We currently anticipate adoption of the new standard effective January 1, 2018 under the modified retrospective method.
-The Company is in the process of determining the impact of the Revenue ASUs on its financial statements; however, the adoption of the Revenue ASUs is expected to have a significant impact on the Company's notes to consolidated financial statements and its internal controls over financial reporting.